flourishingkitchen.com

 • 10 Easy plant-based food swaps.

-Two bottles of plant based milk with rolled oats, nuts and seeds on a white background. this recipe
+Two bottles of plant based milk with rolled oats, nuts and seeds on a white background.

 Image by Mizina from Getty Images via Canva.